 About Our Organization

-The Plaza District Association is a 501c3 organization that has been working to revitalize NW 16th in Oklahoma City since 1997.
-Over the last 15 years, the district has risen out of intolerable crime and disrepair into a hub of creativity and a haven for local business.
+The Plaza District Association and the Plaza Business Alliance are 501c3 and 501c6 organizations that work to revitalize NW 16th in Oklahoma City.
+Over the last 21 years, the district has risen out of intolerable crime and disrepair into a hub of creativity and a haven for local business.
 A neighborhood once threatened is now thriving, and historic buildings have been renovated for new, creative uses.
-The work of the association that began as meetings in living rooms, weed pulling on the weekends and dragging friends to a street festival has now blossomed with over 15 million dollars in investment, 32 thriving businesses, property values on the rise and crime rates falling quickly.
+The work of the association that began as meetings in living rooms, weed pulling on the weekends and dragging friends to a street festival has now blossomed with over 17 million dollars in investment, over 45 thriving businesses, property values on the rise and crime rates falling quickly.

 In the 1920s a commercial niche formed along NW 16th Street between Blackwelder and Indiana Avenues.
 This development was in response to the area’s location at the end of the trolley line as well as the growth of neighborhoods around the district.
 With the addition of the Plaza Theatre in the mid-1930s, the area became known as the Plaza District.

 Throughout the 1950s and 60s, the area remained economically viable holding neighborhood needs such as drugstores, cleaners and shopping.
 However, considerable changes occurred from the 1970s to the 1990s as the area began a slow and steady decline.
 Population demographics shifted, the commercial area diminished and crime rates rose.